pcordemans/devbit-microcontrollers/docs/timers/README.md

 # Timers

+> * What are the functions of a timer?
+> * What are the components of a timer?
+> * What is the relationship between the precaler, the count and the match register?

 Every microcontroller has timer peripherals.
 Timers are used to generate precision timing events, which do not involve the processor.
 In order to achieve this, interrupts are used.

 ## Basic Timer